-The principles governing the remuneration paid to the Management Board are also applied in an adapted form to executives and managing directors of Austrian Post's main subsidiaries.
+The principles governing the remuneration paid to the Management Board have also been adapted for the company's senior managers and managing directors of important subsidiaries.
 Their salaries contain fixed and variable components based on the achievement of financial and non-financial targets as well as individually defined objectives.

 In addition, a Long-Term Incentive Programme exists for senior managers, in which selected members of various management levels of the Group are entitled to participate.
-The LTIP links predefined, measurable, long-term and sustainable criteria (total shareholder return, free cash flow and earnings per share) and is contingent upon participants making their own corresponding investment.
+The LTIP links predefined, measurable, long-term and sustainable criteria (total shareholder return, free cash flow and earnings per share) and is contingent upon participants making their own corresponding investment in shares.
 The achievement of objectives is monitored over a period of three years.